4TRXIA/4TRXIA.github.io/_posts/2023-03-23-Hackthebox-ctf-2023.md

 At the moment I don't know much about web-based challenges and incorrectly approached this at first.
 I read the question carefully and soon realised that the page needed to be accessed many, *MANY*  times (around 1000 as per the description).

-There may be many ways to approach this, but I used what I knew, which was the handy tool called **Curl**.
+There may be many ways to approach this, but I used what I knew, which was the handy tool called **cURL**.

-At first, I tried to simply use the given url with cURL, like so:
+At first, I tried to simply use the given url with curl, like so:

 ``` bash
 curl ip-address:port/flag